UMD Dance Team Takes Silver at 2026 Universal Dance Association Nationals

 UDA is an annual 3-day-long competition hosted at the ESPN Wide World of Sports Complex in Orlando.
 Dancers across the United States refer to UDA Nationals as the “dance superbowl” with videos and streams of dance routines posted across social media sites.

-UMD dancer Sophia Hohenstein’s favorite routine to watch was St. Thomas’ jazz, which they performed to the artist Creep.
+UMD dancer Sophia Hohenstein’s favorite routine to watch was St. Thomas’ jazz, which they performed to the song “Creep” by Sienna Spiro.
 The team was in Florida for five days, allowing dancers time to attend Disney Hollywood Studios on the off days.

-Hohenstein, now a junior at UMD, has been dancing since high school.
+Hohenstein, a freshman dancer at UMD, has been dancing since high school.
 This was her first time attending UDA Nationals, and said the feeling was cathartic, “everyone here genuinely loves to dance.”

 UMD dancers learned the Jazz routine in August and Pom routine in September.
 Dance rehearsals consisted of four 2 hour practices a week, with more intensive training closer to nationals, which would then consist of 4-5 hours of rehearsal.